 Above ground symptoms are first seen as wilted, limp foliage, often with upper limbs dying back.

 How to Control Peaches with Armillaria Root Rot

 Unfortunately, there is no absolute control for peaches with armillaria root rot.
 The best approach is a multi-management one involving cultural and chemical controls.
 Also, avoid planting peaches in areas where oaks have recently been cleared or where there is a history of the disease.

-Commercial growers may invest in fumigation of infested sites but this is a costly process and one without much success.
+Commercial growers may invest in fumigation of infested sites, but this is a costly process and one without much success.
 So, instead, commercial growers have used large trenches dug around the infected trees and lined the trenches with plastic tarping which keeps healthy tree roots from coming into contact with infected ones.

-Studies have shown that removing about a foot of the soil around the base of the tree and leaving it exposed to the air during the growing season, can slow the progression of the disease.
+Studies have shown that removing about a foot (31 cm.) of the soil around the base of the tree and leaving it exposed to the air during the growing season, can slow the progression of the disease.
 During the growing season, keep the upper roots and crown as dry as possible.
 Check the hole every couple of years to ensure that it is still open to the air and not filled in with dirt or other organic debris.
 For this to be effective, the crown and upper roots must be exposed.

 As far as a chemical control, as mentioned, fumigating has been utilized.
-Prior to fumigating, remove all infected trees, roots, and stumps as possible.
+Prior to fumigating, remove all infected trees, roots, and stumps as much as possible.
 Remove trees that are adjacent to obviously infected ones, as they are likely infected as well.
 Burn infected material.
 Fumigate from summer to early fall.

 Lastly, and of paramount importance, is to maintain the overall health of the trees.
 Avoid stress or injury of any sort.
 A healthy tree is better able to withstand the ravages of disease.